damhau/azdo-pipeline-explorer/README.md

 - The extension currently retrieves only the latest 20 pipeline
 - Some error messages may not provide detailed error information.
+- The extension was only tested on Azure Devops Server (on premise)

 ## Contributing